kolking/react-native-rating/README.md

 `style` | ViewStyle | | Style object applied to the wrapping View `onMove` | `(rating: number) => void` | | A function called during pan gesture `onChange` | `(rating: number) => void` | | A function called when touch released

+## Performance

+When rendering a lot of rating components on the same screen, e.g. in a `FlatList` or `SectionList`, make sure to set the `disabled` prop to `true`.
+Otherwise you may encounter the "excessive number of pending callbacks" warning.

 ## Symbols